mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 ### With page/child-level metadata

-Using this method, the metadata CSV file contains a row for each parent and all child items.
+Using this method, the metadata CSV file contains a row for every item, both parents and children.
 You should use this method when you are creating books, newspaper issues, or other paged or compound content where each page has its own metadata, or when you are creating compound objects of any Islandora model.
 The files for each page are named explicitly in the `file` column rather than being in a subdirectory.
 To link the pages to the parent, Workbench establishes parent/child relationships between items with `parent_id` values (the pages/children) with that are the same as the `id` value of another item (the parent).
 For this to work, your CSV file must contain a `parent_id` field plus the standard Islandora fields `field_weight`, `field_member_of`, and `field_model` (the role of these last three fields will be explained below).
 The `id` field is required in all CSV files used to create content, so in this case, your CSV needs both an `id` field and a `parent_id` field.

 The following example illustrates how this works.
 Here is the raw CSV data: